What is AdTech and why is it important?

 Programmatic advertising is the use of technology to buy and sell digital ads.
 Programmatic advertising uses an automated process to purchase digital ad inventory from across the web, mobile, apps, video and social media.
 Programmatic advertising uses workflow automation and machine learning algorithms to deliver the most effective ads to audiences based on a variety of signals, like demographics, shopping patterns and more.

 Programmatic advertising offers many benefits.
-Advertisers may achieve greater efficiency, more focused reach, transparency and real-time measurement and optimisation.
+Advertisers may achieve greater efficiency, more focused reach, transparency and real-time measurement and optimization.

 What is a demand-side platform (DSP)?